 You’ll also have to consider furniture, software, and office supplies apart from the dental equipment.
 Think about how to keep your patients comfortable as they wait for service as well.

-A lot of new dentists want to furnish and equip their new office with the latest technology and high quality products.
+A lot of new dentists want to furnish and equip their new offices with the latest technology and high-quality products.
 This is fine if that is your vision and you ran the numbers properly.
 But consider what you need versus what you want and plan accordingly.
 You can always update and add to your office as you grow.

 Putting It All Together

 Starting a dental practice takes a lot of work, but you can do it confidently with a proper plan and support.
 Take each challenge one at a time, and don’t rush.
-If you’re considering starting a dental practice, reach out to us with your questions, we’d be happy to help.
+If you’re considering starting a dental practice, reach out to us at Pacific Health Law with your questions, we’d be happy to help.